 4. Install & Configure Definition Center on Target Server

 - Prepare your target machine by installing the same version of the Definition Center software.
-The download site is located at https://irise.subscribenet.com.
-Use the password finder link on the site in case you have forgotten your password.
+The download site is located at https://irise.box.com/v/DefinitionCenter.

-Generating and Installing a Definition Center License Once you have confirmed that the software is running, stop the iRise Definition Center service on the target machine.
+- Contact iRise Support to request a new license, providing them the MAC address of the new server.
+Once you have confirmed that the software is running, stop the iRise Definition Center service on the target machine.

 - If you are migrating an SSL configured server, on the newly created target server, make a backup copy of the x:\iRise\DefCenter\Tomcat\conf directory.
 This will enable you to get back to the non-SSL configuration easily in the event there is difficulty transferring the SSL configuration files.
 Copy the server.xml, irise.properties, credentials.properties and keystore.jks files that you saved from your source machine.
-Additionally if you are using a certificate authority from a non-trusted internal certificate authority, copy the cacerts file you saved from the source machine to the x:\iRise\DefCenter\_jvm64\lib\security directory (or x:\iRise\DefCenter\_jvm\lib\security / x:\iRise\DefCenter\jvm64\jre\lib\security) depending on the bit level of your operating system and the location of the file on your source machine.
+Additionally if you are using a certificate authority from a non-trusted internal certificate authority, copy the cacerts file you saved from the source machine to the x:\iRise\DefCenter\jvm64\jre\lib\security\ directory.
 Stop and start the iRise Definition Center service and test to make sure the SSL configuration worked properly.
 Test this by accessing the server via a browser using https:\\<servername>.

-- If you are migrating an LDAP configured server and the version of the software is v8.5 or higher, copy the x:\iRise\DefCenter\Tomcat\conf\irise.properties file you saved from your source machine to the target machine at the same location.
+- If you are migrating an LDAP configured server copy the x:\iRise\DefCenter\Tomcat\conf\irise.properties file you saved from your source machine to the target machine at the same location.
 Note: you won't be able to test this until you have moved the data from the source machine to the target machine since the users are in the data.

 - Copy the data from your source server to the comparable location on your target server.
 If you used Winzip to create that backup, stop the iRise Definition Center service on the target machine, delete the existing x:\iRise\data directory and unzip the zip file to that location.